 Kingdom Hearts saved my life.
-I’ve suffered from clinical depression for six years; I’m almost 20 now.
-Video games have been better therapy to me than anything else, including medication.
+I’ve suffered from clinical depression since 2006.
+Video games have been better therapy to me than anything else, other than medication.
 When I’m playing a game, I’m no longer myself.
 I am the character in the game I’m playing, I feel what the character is feeling, and I’m in the world of that the character is in.
 It may sound nerdy or even crazy to some, but when I’m feeling depressed, playing a game gets my mind off of everything around me.
 I play the Kingdom Hearts series more than any other franchise, perhaps only second to Final Fantasy, and it has helped me through hours and hours of my own torment.

 When I first found Kingdom Hearts, it was a couple of years after it was released, sometime around 2004, and at this point I wasn’t depressed.
 But this was my introduction to the series, the game that started my love for it.
 I was spending the night with my sister and her boyfriend.
 Both of them were asleep, so I was by myself in the apartment.
 Her boyfriend had a PlayStation 2; I didn’t have one at the time, so I was very interested in what it could offer me.
 I played a few games for a little while (and had even played Final Fantasy X, my favorite game) and then I came across Kingdom Hearts.
 I was very confused when I saw the cover, but was very intrigued as well.
 I saw the Disney logo, with Donald, Goofy and other characters on it that I didn’t recognize.
 I played it for a couple of hours, longer than any other game I had played that night.
 I hadn’t gone back over there so I hadn’t played it in awhile, until a few months later when I borrowed his PS2 and games with it.
 That’s when I found it again, started playing it, and instantly fell in love with it once more.
 I played it every day.

 Ten years, seven games, 605 hours played and hundreds of levels gained, I am now a better person because of Kingdom Hearts.
 In short, it saved my life.
 Only excluding a few people, nothing else in my life has made such a huge impact on me than video games and Kingdom Hearts specifically.
 Though I still suffer from depression, it’s pretty much controlled now, but I still turn to video games for comfort and therapy that nothing else can give me.
 Call me any name you want — nerd, dork, pathetic — but I owe my life to these games.
-With a new game in the series coming out, Dream Drop Distance, I am looking forward to many more years and many more hours played of Kingdom Hearts.
+I am looking forward to many more years and many more hours played of Kingdom Hearts.

 Kingdom Hearts — 158 hours played